-After reading Larry Olmsted’s Real Food Fake Food book it’s rare I will purchase shrimp these days, fresh or frozen.
+After reading Larry Olmsted’s Real Food Fake Food (affiliate link) book it’s rare I will purchase shrimp these days, fresh or frozen.
 Olmstead writes on how a modern day slave trade is in effect supported by a great deal of shrimp fishing, it’s a fairly shocking tale I confess to not knowing about until reading the book.
 Ever since, I’ve looked at cheap shrimp with borderline horror.

 The only time I’ll purchase shrimp is when I’m fairly sure of the sourcing.
 Be that fresh gulf prawns or something like this from the Whole Foods imprint brand, Whole Catch.
 Naturally this doesn’t come as cheaply as some less than salubrious sourced shrimp.
 A box of these Whole Catch breaded shrimp costs $9.99 (as of May 2019).